A Micro-Ellipsoid Model for Wet Porous Materials Rendering: Results

 \section{Results}

-\mycfigure{david_head}{david_head.pdf}{ Comparison between our BSDF surface model and the volume rendering with our modified RTE on single scattering and the full solution.
-The references are rendered with our modified RTE at a high sample rate, where the maximum bounce is set as 1 for the single scattering comparison.
-In both cases, our BSDF produces results with much less noise and lower error than the volume renderings with equal time.
-Medium parameters: $T=\infty, n=1M, P=0.5, S=0$, Particle parameters: $\alpha=(0.85,0.85,0.85)$, 50\% $\text{CaSO}_4$ + 30\% $\text{Fe}_2\text{O}_3$ + 20\% $\text{MgSiO}_3$.}

-\myfigure{failure_case}{david_head_failure.pdf}{Failure case.
-Our method cannot handle materials with a large mean free path, leading to a noticeable difference from the volume renderings, similar to all the other position-free based methods~\cite{Guo:2018:Layered}. }

 We have implemented our algorithm inside the Mitsuba renderer \shortcite{Mitsuba}.
-We also implement our modified RTE, which considers the porosity and saturation as the ground truth (GT), since no other public code is available for wet powdered materials.
-We use mean square error (MSE) to measure the difference between each method and our modified RTE.
 All timings in this section are measured on a 2.20GHz Intel i7 (48 cores) with 32 GB of main memory.

-\paragraph{Phase function validation} Our two-Gaussian phase function is a critical component of our method.
-We validate its effectiveness in Fig.~\ref{fig:phase_curve} by comparing several different basis functions on several types of particles.
-We compare our two-Gaussian functions, one Gaussian, two HG functions, and the simulated data (performing Monte Carlo for a particle), which we treat as GT.
-A single-Gaussian function shows the worst match with the simulated data, due to its limited capability.
-The two-HG function can represent the backward scattering due to the second lobe, but its distribution differs from the simulated data, even for the forward scattering.
-Our two-Gaussian function can match the GT closely and consistently on all shown particles.
+We provide the material settings in the supplementary material.